sybeam27/QpiGNN/readme.md

-Graph Quantile Neural Networks (GQNNs) for Uncertainty Quantification
+QpiGNN: A Quantile-based Prediction Interval Framework for Uncertainty Quantification in Graphs